uswds/uswds/_elements/buttons.md

   </button>
   <div id="collapsible-0" aria-hidden="false" class="usa-accordion-content">
     <h4 class="usa-heading">Implementation</h4>
-    <p>The examples shown here are for button elements.
-To use button styles on an anchor link, add the <code>usa-button</code> class to your anchor link.
+    <p>The examples demonstrate how to use button elements.
+To use a button style on an anchor link, add the <code>usa-button</code> class to your anchor link.
     <p>To use a different style button on your anchor link, add the special button class in addition to <code>usa-button</code>:</p>
     <ul>
       <li><code>usa-button-primary-alt</code></li>